Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 #### Movement

 - Range must be greater than 0.
+- All effects must be validated.

 #### Skill

 - Range must be greater than 0.
     - It can be 0 only if target is `SELF`.
 - Area of effect must be greater than or equal to 0.
+- All effects must be validated.

 #### Attack